Information about Gabapentin

 Q. I have been prescribed Gabapentin for pain.
 When will I start feeling better?

 It varies from person to person.
 Some people take about a week or two before noticing relief in pain.
 Whereas, some people may see an improvement straight away.
-It is used for nerve pain.
 It is recommended that you take Gabapentin only for nerve pain and as advised by your doctor.

 Q. I think I have gained weight since I started taking Gabapentin.
 Can this be because of Gabapentin?

 Yes, Gabapentin may cause weight gain because it increases your hunger.
-Regular physical exercise and a balanced diet with low calorie food may help you keep your weight stable.
-Consult a dietician if you have any further concerns to keep your weight stable.
+Regular physical exercise and a balanced diet with low calorie food may help you maintain a stable weight.
+Consult a dietitian if you have any further concerns to keep your weight stable.